Best Pregnancy Safe Toner (Updated 2026 Guide)

 CAUTION

 Parfum is a mixture of aromatic chemicals in scented products.
 Contains phthalates linked to preterm birth and neurodevelopmental effects in children.
-Another term for fragrance - may contain undisclosed phthalates linked to preterm birth and developmental effects.
+The French term for fragrance, with identical concerns.
+May contain undisclosed phthalates linked to preterm birth and neurodevelopmental effects.
+Treat parfum and fragrance as equivalent when reading labels.

 How Do Toner Products Stack Up?